iniyan455/MeatApp/readMe.md

 ./gradlew installDebug - Install the debug apk on the current connected device.
 ./gradlew runUnitTests - Execute domain and data layer tests (both unit and integration).
 ./gradlew runAcceptanceTests - Execute espresso and instrumentation acceptance tests.

+Notification - module 80k

+# Requirements
+1. Splash Screen
+2. Intro screen for 3 slide slide carousel - ignore
+3. Home Screen with Navigation Component
+4. Slide View carousel with image timer - ingore
+5. RecyclerView Dynamic Module Add  - ImageView, Name and Offer  - Ex:- mutton egg chicken

+Home module
+Location search add address - api grid view with card item contains image , Text -> if we click each item it will navigate to details screen -> In Details screen contain all list of item related to category , Tool bar search option , Image, Text , description , Add to card (or) + 1 -

+6. Ad banner below in home screen - ignore
+7. bottom navigation - Home , Cart , Order

+8. Icon for Account - to see Payment history and location choose and based on location we cant show app to proceed to order any food

+Same Login -> owner, delivery, user
+1. delivery boy login  - List of order requested (current month) - Pending state, Processing State, Done state -  click and update delivery status based on location

+Admin Login -
+1. All features of delivery boy with filter all month data
+2. Add module for delivery boy and delete and update delivery boy details.
+3. Add Category List of Menu update image and name.
+4. Add List of items in Menu update items add image price ,discount, quantity
+5. App config for disable app immediately. and timing to deliver

+Payment Gateway RazorPay implementation for user